Seeing Sparks, Part Deux

 The true suckiness began when I was tossed into Agnes Risley right in the middle of the school year.
 Oh, and I was now the rich kid after I’d always been the poor kid.
 Talk about confusing.
 Ends up that hill we lived on was the only middle class area for which the Risley Bears were zoned and the poor asshole kids were none too pleased with the few kids who lived on the hill.
 Especially new kids who lived on that hill.

-No sooner than Mrs. Rose introduced me to the class did I have the pleasure of meeting three of my future bullies.
-Dana was an ugly fat red head with a skin problem.
+No sooner than Mrs. Barnes introduced me to the class did I have the pleasure of meeting three of my future bullies.
+Tammy was an ugly fat red head with a skin problem.
 The skin on her nose would slough off in chunks.
 Probably didn’t help that in between bullying me and babysitting her Ritalin infused younger brother, she obsessively picked at her ugly fat face.

-Rose and Regina were the same age as me, but somehow managed to develop full-on boobs and had BOTH started their periods already.
+Lisa and Gina were the same age as me, but somehow managed to develop full-on boobs and had BOTH started their periods already.
 Oh, and they wore make-up.
 I was still playing with Smurfs and collecting animal figurines.
 Boobs, periods, and make-up were only things I’d seen on TV.

 It’s shocking that I even managed to make two friends.
 Marie was an equally awkward girl who shared with me her passion for Duran Duran and TV, and Eve was a girl who lived in the Section 8 apartments across the street from the school who had a strong aversion to bathing.

 Most days were hell.
-Due to the overall lack of appropriate supervision, recesses were spent dodging Dana, Rose, and Regina.
+Due to the overall lack of appropriate supervision, recesses were spent dodging Tammy, Lisa, and Gina.
 It was exhausting.
 I still have a negative Pavlovian reaction to recess bells.
 But this is when I noticed THEM.
 At the furthest most point from the elementary and middle schools were two sun cracked tennis courts with a large graffiti-covered back wall.
 This is where the smokers hung out.

 They wore denim jackets with Iron Maiden or Pantera album covers painted on the back.
 They sported mullets back when they were cool.
 Some of them had dyed hair or tails.
 For those of you sad enough not to be alive during the 1980’s, a tail was one thin piece of hair that was much longer than the rest of your hair that was frequently braided or dyed.

 One plus one was start smoking NOW.
-I envisioned Dana approaching me from behind.
+I envisioned Tammy approaching me from behind.
 I would turn around, in slow motion of course, cigarette blazing between my awesome lips.

 “Oh hey Courtney,” she’d say as she picked at her ugly face.